 What is a malunion?

-When a fractured bone heals in an unacceptable position, it is called a “malunion.”
+When a fractured bone does not heal in a proper position, it is called a “malunion.”
 For example, the bone may be shorter than usual, or the bone may be twisted, rotated, or bent in a bad position.
 More than one of these deformities may be present.
 The most common place for malunions is in the tibia (shin bone), and the next most common is the forearm.

 If the malunion is short, the leg length inequality can lead to back pain.
 Crooked legs can cause excessive pressure on the knee leading to premature arthritis of the knee.
 While it is possible to walk on a malunited tibia, the long term effects on the knee can be severe.
 It is like driving a car with the front end out of alignment.
 You can drive the car, but the tires are going to wear out prematurely.